tomoyukim/vscode-mermaid-editor/README.md

 ## Attributes

-This extension supports attribute to specify preferred configuration for each `.mmd` file.
+This extension supports attribute to specify preferred configuration for each `mermaid.js` diagram file.
 The attribute have to be described in comment of mermaid syntax.

 **NOTE: The attribute syntax with curly brackets (@config{}, @backgroundColor{}, @outputScale{}) was obsoleted.
 Use parenthesis (@config(), @backgroundColor(), @outputScale()) instead, please.**

 ### @config(path_to_config)

-Each `.mmd` file can be associated with [mermaid configuration](https://mermaid-js.github.io/mermaid/#/mermaidAPI?id=configuration).
-With this attribute, `.mmd` file can read specified configuration. `path_to_config` have to be described as relative path to the config json file from associated `.mmd` file.
+Each `mermaid` diagram file can be associated with [mermaid configuration](https://mermaid-js.github.io/mermaid/#/mermaidAPI?id=configuration).
+With this attribute, `.mmd` or `.mermaid` file can read specified configuration. `path_to_config` have to be described as relative path to the config json file from associated `mermaid.js` diagram file.
 If this attribute is not provided, default config file setting up in `mermaid-editor.preview.defaultMermaidConfig` is applied.

 ```
 sequenceDiagram